joomengine/jcb-documentation/english/General-overview-of-how-community-snippets-work.md

 * Templates
 * Layouts

-Now, with the community feature, you can share and import Snippets from the JCB community repository.
+Now, with the community feature, you can share and import Snippets from dedicated Git repositories.
+JCB ships with a reference repository that the whole community can use, but you can also point the Snippet Manager at your own internal repositories when needed.

 ---